jinghuazhao/physalia/README.md

  ssh.sh | setup for SSH
  st.sh | automatic push

-NB .gitconfig functions like ssh in the sense that no username/password is rarely necessary.
+NB .gitconfig functions like ssh in the sense that login with username/password is rarely necessary.